openstack/heat/heat_integrationtests/README.rst

 If the Heat Tempest Plugin is also installed, the tests from that will be run as well.

+These tests require both tempest and heat tempest plugin installed.
-If custom configuration is required, add it in the file ``heat_integrationtests/heat_integrationtests.conf``.
-A sample configuration is available in ``heat_integrationtests/heat_integrationtests.conf.sample``
+If custom configuration is required, it should be configured in the heat tempest plugin configuration of the tempest config (see heat tempest plugin and tempest docs for more info).